fabiommendes/ox/README.rst

 Interpreter
 -----------

-The AST makes it easy to analyze and evaluate an expression.
-We can write a simple evaluator as follows:
+We can easily evaluate an algebraic expression from syntax trees.
+Bellow is a very straightforward expression evaluator:

 .. code-block:: python